solenoid/demo/README.md

 Along with the ability to demolish what has already been made.

-This was started from an official npm starter turborepo.
+This was started from an official npm starter turborepo, after starting out with turbo it switch to a nx monorepo.

 ## What's inside?

-This turborepo uses [npm](https://www.npmjs.com/) as a package manager.
+This turborepo uses [pnpm](https://pnpm.io/motivation) as a package manager.
 It includes the following packages/apps:

 ### Apps and Packages

 - `docs`: a [Next.js](https://nextjs.org/) app
-- `home`: a [Next.js](https://nextjs.org/) app using the experimental app dir
+- `home-nextjs`: a [Next.js](https://nextjs.org/) app using the experimental app dir
+- `home-vitejs`: a [Vite](https://vitejs.dev/) app still evolving
 - `eslint-config`: `eslint` configurations (includes `eslint-config-next` and `eslint-config-prettier`)
 - `icons`: a React component icon set built from svgs in src
 - `tsconfig`: `tsconfig.json`s used throughout the monorepo